-Apply All Natural Foaming Liquid Hand Soap to the dirty palm side of your hands only, unless the thinner more fragile skin on the back or your hands has also gotten dirty or come into contact with germs.
+Lather the Naturally Best Bar Soap onto the damp dirty palm side of your hands only, unless the thinner more fragile skin on the back or your hands has also gotten dirty or come into contact with germs.

-Use only very gentle soaps that rinse off easily such as the All Natural Foaming Liquid Hand Soap included in my Dry Hand Skin Repair Kit.
+Use only very gentle soaps that rinse off easily such as the Naturally Best Bar Soap included in my Dry Hand Skin Repair Kit.

-During the day, apply a good, non-greasy hand cream such as Dr. Bailey Skin Care's Dry Skin Hand Cream immediately after toweling off from washing.
+Hand moisturizing during the day: apply a good, non-greasy hand cream such as Dr. Bailey Skin Care's Dry Skin Hand Cream immediately after toweling off from washing.
 Only apply your hand cream after washing because moisturizers work by trapping water that your hand skin soaked up when they were wet.
-Applying moisturizer to dry skin never helps your dry skin heal!
+Applying moisturizer to dry skin is not nearly as effective at helping your dry skin heal!

 Apply Dr. Bailey's Hand Cream to your entire hand, but especially the back, which has thinner skin and is more likely to chap.
-Wipe off the excess cream from the palm side to keep from having a slippery grip and to keep it off things that you touch.
+Wipe off the excess cream from the palm side (I rub it onto my wrist and forearm skin) to keep from having a slippery grip and to keep it off things that you touch.

 Because hand skin is thick, it can take up to six months for severely chapped hand skin to heal sufficiently and regain its barrier strength so be patient and keep using the gloves.

 Rough and cracked fingertip skin is like thick old, dry, cracked leather.
 You need to thin it down by filing it and soften it by drenching it in water-binding moisturizers.